katiepestotnik/lesson/sections/part4.2.md

 addNums(2, 6)
 //output is 8
 //if you invoke a function with a return, you will not see it in the console even though it is still working.
-//if you want to see it in the console, console.log the invokation of the function console.log(addNums(2, 6))
+//if you want to test it in the console, console.log the invokation of the function console.log(addNums(2, 6))
 ```